W. Michael Blumenthal Academy

-The Jewish Museum Berlin Academy extends the existing museum ensemble to include the Eric F. Ross Building based on Daniel Libeskind’s design "Zwischenräume."
+The W. Michael Blumenthal Academy is based on Daniel Libeskind’s design "Zwischenräume."
 Located on the opposite side of the road, the new building complex comprises three inclined cubes.
 The cube form is a variation on a theme found in the Garden of Exile and the Glass Courtyard.
-Daniel Libeskind thus links the academy to the existing museum architecture both in context and in expression of form.
+Daniel Libeskind thus links the Academy to the existing museum architecture both in context and in expression of form.

-The first cube, which forms the entrance to the academy, penetrates the façade of the building and creates a counterpart to the Jewish Museum’s main entrance in the "Kollegienhaus" and to the head of the Libeskind Building on the opposite side of the Lindenstraße.
+The first cube, which forms the entrance to the W. Michael Blumenthal Academy, penetrates the façade of the building and creates a counterpart to the Jewish Museum’s main entrance in the "Kollegienhaus" and to the head of the Libeskind Building on the opposite side of the Lindenstraße.
 It is illuminated by skylights in the form of the Hebrew letters Alef and Bet, relating to the education and research work at this site.
 In the hall’s interior, two further cubes tilted towards one another house the auditorium and the library.
 These wood-paneled cubes are evocative of transport crates on the one hand and Noah’s Ark on the other.
-The cubes symbolize the transmission of legacies from around the world to the Jewish Museum – the academy houses these legacies and makes them accessible to a wider public.
+The cubes symbolize the transmission of legacies from around the world to the Jewish Museum Berlin – the Academy houses these legacies and makes them accessible to a wider public.
 Between the three tilted cubes, an inspirational space emerges that allows diverse views both into the hall’s interior and onto the future town square outside.
-These "Zwischenräume" visually link the Eric F. Ross Building and the former flower market to the "Kollegienhaus" with its Glass Courtyard and the Libeskind Building.
+These "Zwischenräume" visually link the Academy and the former flower market to the "Kollegienhaus" with its Glass Courtyard and the Libeskind Building.

 Entrance of the Academy of the Jewish Museum Berlin (July 2013)